Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 01 February 2023.

 Driving a motor vehicle whilst under the influence of alcohol and other drugs significantly increases the risk of road accidents.
-According to data from the Australian Road Deaths Database from the Department of Infrastructure, Regional Development and Cities, in 2018 there were 100 drivers and motorcycle riders who were killed with a blood alcohol concentration (BAC) above the legal limit (excluding Victoria and Western Australia).
-This was a 32.9% decrease from the average annual number during the 3-year period 2008 to 2010 (BITRE 2020) (Table S1.13).
+According to data from the Australian Road Deaths Database from the Bureau of Infrastructure and Transport Research Economics, in 2020 there were 93 drivers and motorcycle riders who were killed with a blood alcohol concentration (BAC) above the legal limit (excluding Victoria and Western Australia).
+This was a 38% decrease from the average annual number during the 3-year period 2008 to 2010 (BITRE 2022, Table 3.2).

 Data show that incidents of family, domestic or sexual violence often occur in the context of alcohol and other drug use.
-For example, the 2016 Personal Safety Survey showed that of women who have experienced male perpetrated physical or sexual violence (assault or threat) in the past 10 years, around half reported that they believed alcohol or another substance contributed to their experience of male perpetrated sexual violence (ABS 2017) (Table S1.15).
+For example, the 2016 Personal Safety Survey showed that of women who have experienced male perpetrated physical or sexual violence (assault or threat) in the past 10 years, around half reported that they believed alcohol or another substance contributed to their experience of male perpetrated sexual violence (ABS 2017 Table 8.3).

-Data from the 2019 NDSHS showed that 21% of Australians aged 14 and over had ever been verbally or physically abused, or put in fear by someone under the influence of alcohol (Table S1.23).
-Females were more likely than males to report their abuser being a current or former spouse or partner, while males were more likely to report their abuser was a stranger (Table S1.16).
+Data from the 2019 NDSHS showed that 21% of Australians aged 14 and over had ever been verbally or physically abused, or put in fear by someone under the influence of alcohol (AIHW 2020, Table 3.46).
+Females were more likely than males to report their abuser being a current or former spouse or partner, while males were more likely to report their abuser was a stranger (AIHW 2020, Table 3.53).

 A recent Australian study found that domestic and family violence incidents were significantly more likely than other violent incidents to involve drugs (Coomber et al. 2019).
 Respondents who reported the use of illicit drugs in the previous 12 months were 3 times as likely to report experiencing violence over the same period and the frequency of violent incidents was 6 times higher.
 The risk of injury doubled when respondents reported that the most recent incident involved drug use (Coomber et al. 2019).